Shaw1390/Adventureworks/README.md

 ## Dataset

-The dataset used in this prokect contains detailed information of sales transactions using the AdventureWorks dataset provoded by Microsoft.
+The dataset used in this prokect contains detailed information of sales transactions using the AdventureWorks dataset provided by Microsoft.

 ## Dataflow